alwaysdata/documentation/content/languages/_index.en.md

 ## Versions

+It is possible to choose a major version of a language or a specific minor version.

+When major versions are selected, the system automatically handles updates when a new minor version becomes available.
+It lets you benefit from security and bug fixes automatically, while still retaining full compatibility.

+### Private Cloud

 Language versions are, to limit disk space consumption, **automatically installed on demand**.[^1]

 To run the binary of a language (e.g., `python`), you simply need to run `python`.
 This will internally call `/usr/bin/python`, which is a *wrapper* of the "correct" version of python (the one defined in your environment).